PaulStapel/PaulStapel.github.io/content/Recipes/egg-drop-soup.md

 title = 'Egg Drop Soup'
 date = 2024-05-07T21:12:21+02:00
 draft = false
-description = "A delicous and light soup to complement any diner!" categories = ["recipe","difficulty 2|5","Chinese"]
+description = "A delicous and light soup to complement any dinner!" categories = ["recipe","difficulty 2|5","Chinese"]
 +++
 I've started getting into making soup recently.
 This is new territory for me, but I decided to give it a try after pondering what to do with the leftover chinese cabbage that had been living rent-free in my fridge for too long.
 Behold!
 This soup was the result.